owezzy/soko-bora-backend/README.md

-# lemon-mart-swagger-server
+# Soko-Bora-swagger-server

-> To Run LemonMart Swagger Server
+> To Run SokoBora Swagger Server

 Execute the following commands: